catalyst-cloud/catalystcloud-docs/source/contributing/style-guide.rst

 Blank lines
 -----------

-Two blank lines before overlined sections, i.e. before H1 and H2.
+Two blank lines before over lined sections, i.e. before H1 and H2.
 One blank line before other sections.
 See `Headings`_ for an example.